vinta/awesome-python/README.md

 * [IronPython](https://github.com/IronLanguages/ironpython3) - Implementation of the Python programming language written in C# targeting the .NET Framework and Mono.
 * [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
 * [MicroPython](https://github.com/micropython/micropython) - MicroPython - a lean and efficient Python programming language implementation for microcontrollers and constrained systems
-* [Numba](http://numba.pydata.org/) - Python JIT complier to LLVM aimed at scientific Python.
+* [Numba](http://numba.pydata.org/) - Python JIT compiler to LLVM aimed at scientific Python.
 * [PeachPy](https://github.com/Maratyszcza/PeachPy) - x86-64 assembler embedded in Python.
 Can be used as inline assembler for Python or as a stand-alone assembler for Windows, Linux, OS X, Native Client and Go.
 * [Pyjion](https://github.com/Microsoft/Pyjion) - A JIT for Python based upon CoreCLR.
 * [PyPy](https://bitbucket.org/pypy/pypy) - Implementation of the Python programming language written in RPython and translated into C. PyPy focuses on speed, efficiency and compatibility with the original CPython interpreter.
 The interpreter uses black magic to make Python very fast without having to add in additional type information.